Realizedd/DE-Certificates/README.md

 # DE-Certificates

-Read more about this resource here: [coming soon]
+Read more about this resource here: https://www.spigotmc.org/resources/duels-extension-certificates.59352/